 Modern British Values

-Our school council is elected by pupils and staff from each class.
+Our pupil parliament is elected by pupils from each class on the preparations pathway.
 Pupils on the council vote to make decisions that affect the pupils at school i.e. Changes to the school uniform.

 Our pupils communicate choice and decisions through their preferred communication system/s.

 Annual EHCP review meetings are person centred and put the voice and opinions of the young person at the heart of the process.

 The West Gate radio show gives a forum each week to represent pupil voice and allows our young people’s opinions about school life and their personal ambitions to be heard.